sumanjs/suman/README.md

    A: Suman does this for three main reasons:

    1. Consistency - someone looks at the tests you wrote and they immediate recognize the variables because the names are given
-   2. Suman can analyze your code for mistakes if it knows the variable names you use
+   2. Suman can better analyze your code for mistakes if it knows the variable names you use
-   3. Dependency injection - the order of your dependencies doesn't matter as long as you stick to the naming convention
+   3. Dependency injection - the order of your dependencies doesn't matter as long as you stick to the naming convention, which is pretty nice

 * Q: Why dependency injection in Node.js?
 Isn't it a waste of time?
   A: Normally it is.
 Dependency injection is very useful in the browser and is used by both Angular and RequireJS.
 In Node.js we usually have all our dependencies or we can easily load